 The key takeaway

 The biggest takeaway from this should be the importance of governance in your ESG journey.
 Corporate governance is about ensuring that an organization behaves responsibly towards all its stakeholders.
 And it's no longer just a concern for large, publicly held corporations.
-Governance and other ESG initiatives have become increasingly important to small and mid-sized companies as governments regulate more heavily and stakeholders demand greater transparency.
-To learn more about how BDO can help you incorporate ESG into your financial and non-financial reporting processes contact:
+Governance and other ESG initiatives have become increasingly important to organizations as governments regulate more heavily and stakeholders demand greater transparency.

 We have a podcast for you